otbr/jameraServer76/README.md

 # Custom Tibia OT server version 7.6

 Server for tibia, based on version 7.6.
 This server is with the source code compiled for Linux, however it can be easily compiled for windows.

-Server with monster, items, npcs, own quests.
+Server with monster, items, npcs and own missions

 - Utilities Link for editing: